 Handbook of Theoretical Computer Science, Volume B

+The Handbook of Theoretical Computer Science provides professionals and students with a comprehensive overview of the main results and developments in this rapidly evolving field.
 Volume A covers models of computation, complexity theory, data structures, and efficient computation in many recognized subdisciplines of theoretical computer science.
-Volume B presents a choice of material on the theory of automata and rewriting systems, the foundations of modem programming languages, logics for program specification and verification, and several chapters on the theoretic modeling of advanced information processing.The organization of each volume reflects the development of theoretical computer science from its classical roots to the modem theoretical approaches in parallel and distributed computing.
-Extensive bibliographies, a subject index, and list of contributors are included in each volume.
+Volume B takes up the theory of automata and rewriting systems, the foundations of modern programming languages, and logics for program specification and verification, and presents several studies on the theoretic modeling of advanced information processing.The two volumes contain thirty-seven chapters, with extensive chapter references and individual tables of contents for each chapter.
+There are 5,387 entry subject indexes that include notational symbols, and a list of contributors and affiliations in each volume.